Freedho/Freedho/README.md

 - 👋 Hi, I’m @Freedho
-- 👀 I’m interested in playing futsal
+- 👀 I’m interested in Playing Mobile Legend
 - 🌱 I’m currently learning smk mhs batam
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...